jazzband/website/docs/faq.md

 account to the Jazzband GitHub organization.

 The site uses cookies that are required for this site to work correctly (e.g. session cookies).
-By visiting this site you're implicitely accepting these cookies.
+By visiting this site you're implicitly accepting these cookies.

 The site also uses [Piwik](https://piwik.org/) to learn more about its